Lavandula: Phytochemicals

+Taxonomy

 Lavandula stoechas, L. pedunculata, and L. dentata were known in Roman times.
-From the Middle Ages onwards, the European species were considered two separate groups or genera, Stoechas (L. stoechas, L. pedunculata, L. dentata) and Lavandula (L. spica and L. latifolia), until Linnaeus combined them.
+From the Middle Ages onwards, the European species were considered two separate groups or genera, Stoechas (L. stoechas, L. pedunculata, L. dentata) and Lavandula (L. spica and L. latifolia), until Carl Linnaeus combined them.
 He recognised only five species in Species Plantarum (1753), L. multifida and L. dentata (Spain) and L. stoechas and L. spica from Southern Europe.
 L. pedunculata was included within L. stoechas.

 By 1790, L. pinnata and L. carnosa were recognised.
 The latter was subsequently transferred to Anisochilus.
 By 1826, Frédéric Charles Jean Gingins de la Sarraz listed 12 species in three sections, and by 1848 eighteen species were known.

 One of the first modern major classifications was that of Dorothy Chaytor in 1937 at Kew.
 The six sections she proposed for 28 species still left many intermediates that could not easily be assigned.
 Her sections included Stoechas, Spica, Subnudae, Pterostoechas, Chaetostachys, and Dentatae.
 However, all the major cultivated and commercial forms resided in the Stoechas and Spica sections.
 There were four species within Stoechas (Lavandula stoechas, L. dentata, L. viridis, and L. pedunculata) while Spica had three (L. officinalis (now L. angustifolia), L. latifolia and L. lanata).
 She believed that the garden varieties were hybrids between true lavender L. angustifolia and spike lavender (L. latifolia).